 - Make sharing knowledge and training as it becomes available as a core foundation of organizational operations.
 Everyone impacted should participate in comprehensive opportunities to improve the coding and documentation program’s quality and feel a personal investment.

 The most effective way to address the scalability issue that often stresses the billing function is to engage a third-party partner that can assume responsibility for executing all aspects of the billing process.
 Utilizing a scalable, cost effective automated solution that manages billing complexities while meeting payer criteria ensures accurate claims are submitted, paid quickly, and denials minimized.

 By engaging an off-site team to provide billing support, these functions would seamlessly resolve behind the scenes:

 - Credit Balance Resolution

 When a practice ensures pristine coding and billing, whether through a third-party partner or an in-house department, they should recognize the maximum allowable reimbursement, reduce their overall denied claims, and improve their bad-debt collection rate.
 It takes considerable effort on behalf of the providers and clinical staff to provide the correct information and documentation in a timely manner (within 24 hours at a maximum).

-By embracing a qualified outside coding and billing team, like ERS by Infinx, your practice or group would be able to offload the stressful day-to-day management of the complex insurance billing process and enjoy the benefits and assurances of top-dollar reimbursement.
+By embracing a qualified outside coding and billing team, your practice or group would be able to offload the stressful day-to-day management of the complex insurance billing process and enjoy the benefits and assurances of top-dollar reimbursement.

-And if you find your practice or group with a significant backlog of claims unfiled, as often happens with a change in management or personnel or following a big influx of patients (i.e., resuming post-pandemic care), ERS by Infinx can provide emergency, time-sensitive remedies to get your revenue stream back on track.
+And if you find your practice or group with a significant backlog of claims unfiled, as often happens with a change in management or personnel or following a big influx of patients (i.e., resuming post-pandemic care), emergency, time-sensitive remedies will get your revenue stream back on track.

 Contact us to learn more about our medical coding and billing capabilities and request a coding audit to see how we can help optimize your revenue.